jccrosby/smart-ai-adoption/slides.md

 ## Principal Engineer, Client Engineering @ MLB

 <!--
+Background

 - In a previous life I was a Professional Chef.
-- I transitioned from restaurants to project managing for a 3D animation and web development company.
+- I moved from restaurants to project managing for a 3D animation and web development company.
 - That's where I caught the programming bug.
 - Then started a web development and training consultancy and ran that for just over a decade.
 - Then I joined MLB and have been working in the MLB.tv and streaming space.
-- This is my 11th season at MLB.
+- I'm working on my 11th season at MLB.

-- All that is to say, I think my non-traditional background has provided me a good foundation for assessing and dealing with changes and how those changes can effect and be best integrated into organizations and teams.
+All that is to say, because of my non-traditional background and experience I'm uniquely positions to observe, understand, and navigate changes like those we're seeing with the advancements in AI.
 -->

 ---